charliepark/classy-css/README.md

 <a name="how"></a>
 ## How to Write Classy CSS

+### In a nutshell: ###

+1. Only use classes.
+DOM elements get a single class.
+2. Don't use "naked" DOM elements (like `<h4>Article Title</h4>`), unless the DOM element appears more than, say, 10 times (say, `<p>` tags inside a blog post).
+In general, if something warrants style, it warrants its own class.
+3. Use the @extend functionality of Sass to keep code clean.
+4. Organize all CSS in a single file, with all classes alphabetized.
+5. Name classes by rough application, context, and function.
+So:
+  * %button-default{…}
+  * .button-cancel{(extend button-default)…}
+  * .button-submit{(extend button-default)…}
+  * %title-default{…}
+  * .title-of-page{(extend title-default)…}
+  * .title-of-section{(extend title-default)…}
+6. DOM elements that are affected by JS can also have a .js-... class, but if possible, use data-attributes instead of classes.

 The main thing you'll see when you write Classy CSS is — surprise — there are lots of classes.
 A good shorthand: "Everything that deserves styling deserves a class.
 Nothing deserves more than one class."

 ### 1. Lots of Classes